Chinese yoga is a practice that combines elements from yoga practice and Chinese health systems.

 The word yoga also started being used in Chinese.
 Therefore, we can say yoga existed in China at the time, and also influenced the development of Chinese yoga.

 So Chinese yoga began developing as early as 2,000 BC.
-Later, it was systemised and categorised under the name Dao Yin.
+Later, it was systemized and categorized under the name Dao Yin.
 It is believed that its development was influenced by yogic philosophies.

 Yin yoga is a modern type of practice, developed in the 20th century, based on the book called Taoist Yoga Alchemy and Immortality written by Lu K’uan Yu and published in 1973.